cyberark/conjur/design/authenticators_status_api.md

 Note: At this point the "authn-oidc" is not showing in the installed authenticators as it doesn't meet the first & third sections in the criteria. we'll need to fix this before implementing this.

-### Incremental health check for authenticators
+### Incremental status check for authenticators

-As each authenticator health check will need its own development effort, we'll want to have this feature in production even if we didn't perform the needed development for each authenticator.
-This means that we need some "N/A" status for authenticators which we didn't develop their health-check.
+As each authenticator status check will need its own development effort, we'll want to have this feature in production even if we didn't perform the needed development for each authenticator.
+This means that we need some "N/A" status for authenticators which we didn't develop their status-check.

 So the statuses for authenticators are:

 - ok: the authenticator is healthy
 - fail: the authenticator is unhealthy
-- health-check-not-implemented: he authenticator health-check is not implemented
+- status-check-not-implemented: the authenticator's status-check is not implemented

 So a response can look like this:
 ```
 {
    “authenticators”:
    {
-      "authn-ldap": "health-check-not-implemented",
+      "authn-ldap": "status-check-not-implemented",
       "authn-oidc/okta": "error",
       "authn": "ok"
    },